elifesciences/elife-poa-xml-generation/README.md

 	- `XLS_PATH` the location of the xls files to be read in.
 	- `TARGET_OUTPUT_DIR` a path to a directory for writing generated xml files.
+	- `XLS_FILES` a dict giving a label to the files that will be processed in the XLS read pahse.
+	- `XLS_COLUMN_HEADINGS` a dict listing column heading names of interest in the XLS files that we will process.

+#### Obtaining XLS fils to process

+These files are generated out of the EJP system via a set of SQL queries.
+We do not store this data in this repository.
+Please contact @nathanlisgo to obtain a set for processing.
+We are currently procssing the following files.
+These files are versioned.
+The root of the filename gives an indication of what data we expect in these files.
+You should obtain the following files:

+	poa_author_ : information about eLife authors
+	poa_license_ : licensing information for articles
+	poa_manuscript_ : manuscript details, including abstract and reviewing editor information
+	poa_received : recieved dates for manuscripts
+	poa_subject_area_ : information on subject areas for the manuscripts
+	organisms : information on organsisims that the manuscripts operate on

+Each of these files needs to be placed into the directory located at `XLS_PATH` in settings.py.

 #### Generating XML from and XLS file

 	$ python xml_generation.py

 #### Verifying XML file

 	$ xmllint --noout --loaddtd --valid sample-xml-generated-output/outputName.xml

 ## Project issues

 Live code issues are listed as issues in the [git repo for this project](https://github.com/elifesciences/elife-poa-xml-generation/issues).

 # Version history